-10.1 You have the right to receive confirmation as to whether your personal data is being processed by us, as well as various other information relating to our use of your personal data.
+9.2 You have the right to receive confirmation as to whether your personal data is being processed by us, as well as various other information relating to our use of your personal data.
 You also have the right to access your personal data which we are processing.
-You can exercise this right by making contact with us directly (please see section 13).
-If you exercise this right before 25 May 2018, your request will be subject to a £10 fee.
+You can exercise this right by making contact with us directly (please see section 12).

 Right to rectification

 9.3 You have the right to require us to rectify any inaccurate personal data we hold about you.
 You also have the right to have incomplete personal data we hold about you completed, by providing a supplementary statement to us.
 Right to restriction